josiahmayanja/fyp_voting_dApp/README.md

 ## Running Unit Tests

 In the project the unit test have been written in the './tests/ballot.js' file in the Mocha framework.
-To run, open terminal go to the project folder 'cd fyp_dapp' and type in  ### `truffle test` and press Enter.
+To run, open terminal go to the project folder 'cd fyp_dapp' and type in `truffle test` and press `Enter`.
 The terminal will then run the unit test.